atpaino/atpaino.github.io/_posts/2017-01-03-deep-text-correcter.md

 The more generic problem of resolving these OOV tokens is non-trivial (e.g. see [Addressing the Rare Word Problem in NMT](https://arxiv.org/pdf/1410.8206v4.pdf)), but in this project we can again take advantage of the unique structure of the problem to create a fairly straightforward OOV token resolution scheme.

 Specifically, if we assume the sequence of OOV tokens in the input is equal to the sequence of OOV tokens in the output sequence, then we can trivially assign the appropriate token to each "unknown" token encountered in the decoding.

+For example, in the following scenario:

+    Input sequence: "Alex went to store"
+    Target sequence: "Alex went to the store"
+    Decoding from model: "UNK went to the store"

+this logic would replace the `UNK` token in the decoding with `Alex`.

 Empirically, and intuitively, this appears to be an appropriate assumption, as the relatively simple class of errors these models are being trained to address should never include mistakes that warrant the insertion or removal of a rare token.

 ## Experiments and Results